pschatzmann/arduino-audio-tools/examples/streams-generator-i2s_external_dac/README.md

 # Digital output via I2S to a external DAC

+Sometimes it is quite useful to be able to generate a test tone.
+We can use the GeneratedSoundStream class together with a SoundGenerator class.
+In my example I use a SineWaveGenerator.

-To test the I2S output I'm using the generate sine signal and write it to I2S.
+To test the I2S output I'm using this generated signal and write it to I2S.

 For my tests I am using the 24-bit PCM5102 PCM5102A Stereo DAC Digital-to-analog Converter PLL Voice Module pHAT
 ![DAC](https://pschatzmann.github.io/arduino-audio-tools/resources/dac.jpeg)